KaanOzen-mF/weather-api-react-and-ts/README.md

 Based on general user expectations for a weather app, consider including these core features:

 - **Current Weather Conditions:** Display temperature, humidity, wind speed, and atmospheric pressure for the user's current location or selected locations.
-- **Hourly and Daily Forecasts:** Provide short-term (next 24 hours) and long-term (7-10 days) weather forecasts including temperature highs and lows, precipitation chances, and weather conditions (sunny, cloudy, rainy, etc.).
+- **Hourly and Daily Forecasts:** Provide short-term (next 24 hours) and long-term (3 days) weather forecasts including temperature highs and lows, precipitation chances, and weather conditions (sunny, cloudy, rainy, etc.).
-- **Weather Maps and Radar:** Offer a visual representation of weather patterns, including precipitation and cloud cover, possibly with animation showing movement over time.
-- **Weather Alerts and Warnings:** Integrate real-time alerts for severe weather conditions like storms, high winds, or flood warnings, sourced from reliable meteorological services.
 - **Search and Save Locations:** Allow users to search for and save multiple locations for quick weather checks.

 ### 3. User Experience and Design

 - **Simple and Intuitive Interface:** Ensure the app is easy to navigate, with a clear layout displaying the most critical weather information upfront.
 - **Responsive Design:** Design the website to be mobile-friendly, ensuring it adjusts seamlessly across devices (smartphones, tablets, desktops).
-- **Customization:** Allow users to customize settings, such as temperature units (Celsius or Fahrenheit), wind speed units, and theme (light or dark mode).
+- **Customization:** Allow users to customize settings, such as temperature units (Celsius or Fahrenheit)

 ### 4. Technical Considerations

-- **Data Source:** I use AccuWeather for now
+- **Data Source:** I use WeatherAPI for now
 - **Performance and Scalability:** Optimize for fast loading times and ensure the infrastructure can scale with user growth.
 - **Location Services:** Integrate geolocation to automatically display weather data for the user's current location.